 References and Credits

-1. All numbers in the charts in this article were obtained and referenced from quarterly and annual filings available in General Motors’ SEC Filings.
+1. All financial figures in this article were obtained and referenced from GM’s quarterly and annual filings which are available in General Motors’ SEC Filings.

-2. Featured images in this article are used under creative commons license and sourced from the following websites: Truck Hardware
+2. Featured images in this article are used under creative commons licenses and sourced from the following websites: Truck Hardware